 Actions may not use Google sign-in (account linking), request OAuth scopes, access most user data APIs (except for coarse device location), or access any transaction APIs.

-You represent that apps submitted to the Apps for Families program are compliant with COPPA (Children's Online Privacy Protection Rule) in the US, the EU General Data Protection Regulation, and other relevant statutes in Canada, United Kingdom, France, Italy, Germany, Australia, and Japan, including any APIs that your Action uses to provide the service.
+You represent that Actions submitted to the Actions for Families program are compliant with COPPA (Children's Online Privacy Protection Rule) in the US, the EU General Data Protection Regulation, and other relevant statutes in your country including any APIs that your Action uses to provide the service.

 Actions accepted to the Actions for Families program are required to continue to meet the program’s standards at all times, including in subsequent updates.